samwightt/handlebars/README.md

 let (input, result) = many1(html_char)(input)?;
 ```

-We're using our previous parser combinator that we just defined, `html_char`, and passing it into another combinator defined by `nom`, `many`, which matches one or more occurences of a parser combinator.
+We're using our previous parser combinator that we just defined, `html_char`, and passing it into another combinator defined by `nom`, `many1`, which matches one or more occurences of a parser combinator.
 Basically, it'll take our `html_char`, run it over and over and over again on those leftovers from the `input`, wait until it fails, and then return the results in that `results` variables.
 The `input` variable there is still our leftovers.
 Super cool, right?

 This means that we can define our grammar for our Handlebars variant using these small little functions, and then we can sort of call them recursively to get an AST
 ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
 This simple code can parse any sort of complex HTML we throw at it, in a completely type-safe way.
 Pretty cool, right?